isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 <p style="margin-top:10px; margin-bottom:10px; line-height:1.35;">Singapore’s border measures are categorised according to travel history to countries/regions in the General Travel or Restricted Category, as well as vaccination with WHO Emergency Use Listing COVID-19 vaccines*. <b>Click the relevant button below for a full step-by-step traveller checklist according to your profile.</b></p>

 <p style="font-size:16px; margin-top:20px; margin-bottom:10px; line-height:1.35;"> <i>*To be considered fully vaccinated, travellers must have taken at least one dose of Janssen/J&J, or at least 2 doses of AstraZeneca, Covaxin, Moderna/Spikevax, Covishield, Novavax, Pfizer/BioNTech/COMIRNATY, Sinovac or Sinopharm.
-Mixtures and boosters of these WHO EUL vaccines are also acceptable.
+Mixtures and boosters of these WHO EUL vaccines, and recovery from COVID-19 with vaccination, are also acceptable.
 For full definition of acceptable vaccinations and dose intervals for entry to Singapore, refer to the section on <a href="#vaccination">acceptable vaccines for entry</a>.</i></p>

 <hr style="margin-top:20px;">